DS2L/BlockchainLabs/labs/A1/README.md

 Exercise 6.
 Automatically explore transactions across two blocks
 ---

 In this exercise, you are required to report the average fees of 100 transactions, which are the first 50 transactions in block `15479087` and the first 50 transactions in block `15479088`.
-You can modify the given code.
+You need to modify the given code.

 Exercise 7 (Additional).
 Automatically explore contract-calling transactions in one block
 ---